-Efficiency & Effectiveness (a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) The requested LDRZ will be excluded from the The requested LDRZ falls outside of the ONF of Nil.
-Land suitable for residential development will ONL or Rural Landscapes classifications. the Shotover River gorge. be underutilised with little landscape benefit.
+Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) The requested LDRZ will be excluded from the The ONF of Peninsula Hill is protected from The character of the area, will change Land suitable for residential development will ONL or Rural Landscapes classifications. inappropriate development. discretely. be underutilised with little landscape benefit.